MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/rxMergeXdf.md

  ### `inData1`
-  the first data set to merge; a data frame, a character string denoting the path to an  existing .xdf file, or an [RxXdfData](RxXdfData.md) object.
+  the first data set to merge.
+In local compute context, a data frame, a character string denoting the path to an  existing .xdf file, or an [RxXdfData](RxXdfData.md) object.
 If a list of [RxXdfData](RxXdfData.md) objects is provided, they will be merged sequentially.
+In [RxSpark](RxSpark.md) compute context, an [RxParquetData](RxSparkData.md), [RxHiveData](RxSparkData.md), [RxOrcData](RxSparkData.md), [RxXdfData](RxXdfData.md) or [RxTextData](RxTextData.md) data source.
+If a list of data source objects is provided, they will be merged sequentially.

  ### `inFile1`
-  the first data set to merge; either a character string denoting the path to an  existing .xdf file or an RxXdfData object.
+  the first data set to merge; either a character string denoting the path to an  existing .xdf file or an [RxXdfData](RxXdfData.md) object.

  ### `inData2`
-  the second data set to merge; a data frame, a character string denoting the path  to an existing .xdf file, or an RxXdfData object.
+  the second data set to merge.
+In local compute context, a data frame, a character string denoting the path  to an existing .xdf file, or an [RxXdfData](RxXdfData.md) object.
 Can be `NULL` if a list of [RxXdfData](RxXdfData.md) objects is provided for `inData1`.
+In [RxSpark](RxSpark.md) compute context, an [RxParquetData](RxSparkData.md), [RxHiveData](RxSparkData.md), [RxOrcData](RxSparkData.md), [RxXdfData](RxXdfData.md) or [RxTextData](RxTextData.md) data source.
+Can be `NULL` if a list of data source objects is provided for `inData1`.

  ### `inFile2`
-  the second data set to merge; either a character string denoting the path  to an existing .xdf file or an RxXdfData object.
+  the second data set to merge; either a character string denoting the path  to an existing .xdf file or an [RxXdfData](RxXdfData.md) object.

  ### `outFile`
-  an .xdf path to store the merged output.
+  in local compute context, an .xdf path to store the merged output.
 If the `outFile` already exists, `overwrite` must be set to `TRUE` to overwrite the file.
 If `NULL`, a data frame containing the merged data will be returned.
+In [RxSpark](RxSpark.md) compute context, an [RxParquetData](RxSparkData.md), [RxHiveData](RxSparkData.md), [RxOrcData](RxSparkData.md) or [RxXdfData](RxXdfData.md) data source.

  ### `matchVars`
   character vector containing the names of the variables to match for merging.
-The data sets MUST BE presorted in the same order by these variables.
+In local compute context, the data sets MUST BE presorted in the same order by these variables, unless `autoSort` is set to `TRUE`.
 See [rxSort](rxSortXdf.md).
 Not required for `type` equal to `"union"` or `"oneToOne"`.

  ### `type`
   a character string defining the merge method to use:
 *   `"inner"` compares each row of `inData1` with each row of `inData2` to  find all pairs of rows in which the values of the `matchVars` are the same.
 *   `"oneToOne"` appends columns from `inData1` to `inData2`.
+Not supported in [RxSpark](RxSpark.md) compute context.
 *   `"left"` includes all rows that match (as in `"inner"`) plus rows from `inData1` that no not have matches.  `NA`'s will be used for the values for variables from `inData2` that are not matched.
 *   `"right"` includes all rows that match (as in `"inner"`) plus rows from `inData2` that no not have matches.  `NA`'s will be used for the values for variables from `inData1` that are not matched.
 *   `"full"` is a combination of both `"left"` and `"right"` merge.
-*   `"union"` append rows from `inData2` to `inData1`The two input files must have the same number of columns with the same data types.
+*   `"union"` append rows from `inData2` to `inData1`.
+Not supported in [RxSpark](RxSpark.md) compute context.
+The two input files must have the same number of columns with the same data types.

  ### `missingsLow`
   a logical scalar for controlling the treatment of missing values.
 If `TRUE`, missing values  in the data are treated as the lowest value; if `FALSE`, they are treated as the highest value.
+Not supported in [RxSpark](RxSpark.md) compute context.

  ### `autoSort`
   a logical scalar for controlling whether or not to sort the input data sets by the `matchVars` before merging.
 If `TRUE`, the data sets are sorted before merging; if `FALSE`,  it is assumed that the data sets are already sorted by the `matchVars`.
+Not supported in [RxSpark](RxSpark.md) compute context.